 We are living in a time and in a season where it is crucial for the Bride of Christ to walk in the light of her redemption.
-(See articles: The Romance of Redemption Part 1 and Part 2).
 In order to accomplish this, it is essential to have a heart revelation of our true identity, knowing and embracing the reality of who we have been made to be through our union with Christ Jesus.
-(See article: Awakened to Beauty).

-Bride of Christ, hear me well: You are not a mere mortal.
-Through regeneration, you have become a new creation (2 Corinthians 5:17), a partaker of the divine nature of God (2 Peter 1:4).
-As a recipient of Gods divine nature, you possess a new identity; an identity crafted after the image and likeness of God.
-Of the many facets of your glorious identity in Christ Jesus, righteousness is the foundational component.
-In order to fulfill your role as the end-time Bride of Christ, you simply must be awakened to righteousness!
+Bride of Christ, I exhort you to consider that through regeneration you have become a new creation (2 Corinthians 5:17) and a partaker of the divine nature of God (2 Peter 1:4).
+As a recipient of God's divine nature, you possess a new identity; an identity crafted after the image and likeness of God.
+Of the many facets of your glorious identity "in Christ Jesus", righteousness is the foundational component.
+In order to fulfill our role as the end-time Bride of Christ, we simply must be awakened to righteousness!

-One of the greatest revelations (and most needed) that Believers must grasp is a revelation of righteousness.
-Vines Expository of New Testament Words paints a vivid picture of the meaning of the word righteousness: that gracious gift of God to men whereby all Who believe on the Lord Jesus Christ are brought into a right relationship with God.
-This righteousness is unattainable by obedience to any law, or by merit of mans own, or any other condition than that of faith in Christ the man who trusts in Christ becomes the righteousness of God in Him, i.e. becomes in Christ all that God requires a man to be, all that he could never be in himself.
+One of the greatest revelations that Believers must grasp is a revelation of righteousness.
+Vine's Expository of New Testament Words paints a vivid picture of the meaning of the word righteousness: "... that gracious gift of God to men whereby all Who believe on the Lord Jesus Christ are brought into a right relationship with God.
+This righteousness is unattainable by obedience to any law, or by merit of man's own, or any other condition than that of faith in Christ... the man who trusts in Christ becomes 'the righteousness of God in Him',...i.e. becomes in Christ all that God requires a man to be, all that he could never be in himself."

 SCRIPTURES FOR MEDITATION: